Neppington/Neppington.github.io/README.md

 4. Type in `title:` below the currently-used lines, and choose a title name (eg. "My resume site!").
 5. Select **Commit changes.**

+**Congratulations!
+Your site should now be completely set up and look stylish, to boot!**

 ### More Resources
 * [A quick Markdown tutorial](https://markdowntutorial.com)